adosib/youtube_content_analysis/data/README.md

 - brandingSettings

 ## data/videos/data/unit_channel
 Channel-level data on YouTube videos.
 Each file has some info on the videos published by the channel, including how many videos the channel has, and data on each of the videos in the 'items' list of the JSON object.
 This data comes from the get_channel_videos func in collector.py, which utilizes the [search resource](https://developers.google.com/youtube/v3/docs/search) of the
 YouTube Data API.

 ## data/videos/data/unit_video
 Video-level data (each file name is the corresponding video identifier).
 Utilizes the [videos resource](https://developers.google.com/youtube/v3/docs/videos).

-## data/videos/thumbnails
-Downloaded thumbnail images of all the videos.